-Plug and Abandon (P&A) The process of terminating operations in a well.
-Cement plugs are set in the borehole and the rig moves off the location.
-The borehole is thus left in a safe condition.
-In some cases, where the Operator considers it possible that the well may be re-entered at a later date, the well may be only temporarily plugged and abandoned P {mean} The average (mean) probability of occurrence Porosity The void space in a rock created by cavities between the constituent mineral grains.
-Liquids are contained in the void space Prospect (petroleum) A geological or geophysical anomaly that has been surveyed and defined, usually by seismic data, to the degree that its configuration is fairly well established and on which further exploration such as drilling can be recommended Prospective Resources Undisclosed resources PSA Production Sharing Agreement PSC Production Sharing Contract PRL Petroleum Retention Lease (South Australia) Reserves Quantities of economically recoverable hydrocarbons estimated to be present within a trap, classified as prove, probably or possible Reservoir A subsurface volume of rock of sufficient porosity and permeability to permit the accumulation of crude oil and natural gas under adequate trap conditions Seal, Sealing Formation A geological formation that does not permit the passage of fluids.
+erial gallons nents have 28.3 million rocarbons ny the rights

+28.3 million

+rocarbons

+ny the rights

+/

+e pore spaces

+of

+ne borehole ition.
+In some tered at a

+ral grains.

+usually by and on which

+sent within a

+Seal, Sealing Formation A geological formation that does not permit the passage of fluids.
 Refer also to Cap Rock Seismic Survey A type of geophysical survey where the travel times of artificially created seismic waves are measured as they are reflected in a near vertical sense back to the surface from subsurface boundaries.
 This data is typically used to determine the depths to the tops of stratigraphic units and in making subsurface structural contour maps and ultimately in delineating prospective structures Spud To start the actual drilling of a well Stratigraphic Trap A type of petroleum trap which results from variations in the lithology of the reservoir rock, which cause a termination of the reservoir, usually on the up dip extension Structure A discrete area of deformed sedimentary rocks, in which the resultant bed configuration is such as to form a potential trap for migrating hydrocarbons Sub-basin A localised depression within a basin TCF/Tcf Trillion cubic feet TVDS Total vertical depth below Sea Level Up-dip At a structurally higher elevation within dipping strata